Home ยป Blog ยป Living Math ยป An Abstract Art and Living Math Activity Inspired by Kandinsky

 Step 1

 Use the watercolors to paint circles on one sheet of card stock.
 You may use any design you like.
-For instance, you can make swirls as you see in the picture below or concentric circles that start as a dot and grow layer by layer.
+For instance, you can make swirls like the one in the picture below or concentric circles that start as a dot and grow layer by layer.

 No matter what type of circles you create, cover the entire paper and use several colors within each circle.